miahj1/miahj1.github.io/_posts/2023-06-01-insurance-fraud-classification.md

 | police_report_avaliable | YES, NO |
 | fraud_reported | Y, N |

-Before starting a classification project, checking the balance of the datasets does not hurt: the labels in the dataset are binary for `fraud_reported` which contains a value of Y and N—these will be later encoded to 0 and 1 for machine learning purposes.
-There are 247 fraudulent cases and 753 non-fraudulent cases—a bar graph is shown in Fig. 2.
-A clear imbalance is visible which can be a problem depending on the type of model that is used for the machine learning section, but that is not the only obstacle: the data is meager and may not be the best for machine learning later the data is resampled to increase the minority class.
+Before starting a classification project, checking the balance of the dataset does not hurt: the labels in the dataset are binary for `fraud_reported` which contains a value of `Y` and `N`—these will be later encoded to `0` and `1` for machine learning purposes.
+There are 247 fraudulent cases and 753 non-fraudulent cases; a bar graph is shown in Fig. 2.
+A clear imbalance is visible which can be a problem depending on the type of model that is used for the machine learning section, but that is not the only obstacle.
+The data is meager and may not be the best for machine learning later the data is resampled to increase the minority class.

 <p align="center">
   <img src="https://github.com/miahj1/miahj1.github.io/assets/84815985/9db6e418-777b-4608-b60d-ed5803cec456" alt="Bar graph distribution of classes.">